dbwest/bounce_k8s/README.md

 ## caveats ##
 - for the drain of each node this uses `--delete-local-data`.
 You must be cool with this.
 No warranty.
-- the run script uses $USER to determine the ansible_user.
+- the `run.sh` script uses $USER to determine the ansible_user.
 If your user cannot log into all nodes with sudo you are on your own.

 ## quick start ##
+All from the repo base dir...

+Prep scripts:

+`sudo chmod +x {populate_hosts.sh,run.sh}`

 Prepare your hosts:

 `./populate_hosts.sh`